Burning Information

 Chip, Compost, or Recycle Yard Debris.
 Don't Burn it.
 If debris burning is your only option, follow these tips.
 Click a link below to view a PDF on the Do's and Dont's of Debris Burning (OSFM website)

-Open Burning is allowed seasonally and is adjusted if Summer Fire Season starts early or ends late.
+Open Burning is allowed seasonally and is adjusted if the Summer Fire Season starts early or ends late.

 A large portion of Stayton Fire District (roughly East of Stayton city limits and North of the Santiam River) is within the Oregon Department of Forestry (ODF) North Cascade Protection District Boundaries.
-No burning is allowed if you live in the ODF protection areas, and during their ODF declared fire season, which typically starts in June and can run until significant rains in the fall.
+No burning is allowed if you live in the ODF protection areas and during their ODF-declared fire season, which typically starts in June and can run until significant rains in the fall.

 To see if you live within ODF protection boundaries, click here to view a map where you can click on your approximate location to view daily fire danger and current fire restrictions.